inmyth/bot-plan/README.md

 ## Projects Outlines
 ### Core
+- Desktop App
+    - bot runs from desktop directly to exchanges.
+We do NOT want to store or handle anyones' secret keys, api keys, passwords.
+    - any data will be stored locally on Sqlite.
+    - has graceful restart.
+Right now the bot uses systemd to capture kill signal and restart it.
+    - interface - core integration
 - User Interface
+    - Minimalist no bulshit interface
     - UI will only manipulate a json file which is read by the bot during runtime.
 The bot will be able to run without UI.
 - Expansion to other exchanges
-    - Huobi, OkEX, Binance
+    - in order : Huobi, OkEX, Binance
-- Support arbitrage
 - Profit calculation

+#### DB models
+- txs
+    - bot restarts trades from user's own last filled order or last market tick

 ### Optimization
 - Adaptive strategy : Machine learning, prediction model.
     - Knowing which direction the market will go can help the bot make bigger profit.
     - Eg. Big buy volume, small sell volume -> market moves to sell -> reprice sell orders at wider level

-- Mapping crypto flow at big exchanges
+- Cypto flow map at big exchanges
     - BTC flowing in = altcoins are going to go up
-    - Altcoins moving in = altcoins going to go down because it means the guy wants to sell it
+    - Altcoins moving in = altcoins going to go down.
+The only reason altcoins are entering an exchange is to be sold.
     - Need to observe exchanges' cold wallets and hot wallets.

+- Arbitrage
+    - buying and selling at different exchanges

+### Arbitrage
+- Direct
+    - fund is transferred directly for each tx through blockchain process.
+    - risk is determined by the amount of time the fund is processed
+- Reserves
+    - maintain fund reserves / pools at different exchanges.
+Buy and sell orders will draw from the respective pools.
+    - need to figure out refill window.